-- A39.
-Appropriate CPD to achieve the learning outcomes required to assume the role of engagement partner for more complex audits may include the following types of activities: - Participating in appropriate learning and development activities, including progressively assuming more responsible roles on engagement teams and mentoring by more experienced engagement partners; - Consultation with specialists and reflecting on the advice received; and - Acting on feedback from a firm's system of quality control, or external quality assurance programs conducted by IFAC member bodies or regulators. - A40.
+- A31.
+Appropriate CPD to achieve the learning outcomes required to assume the role of engagement partner for more complex audits may include the following types of activities: - Participating in appropriate learning and development activities, including progressively assuming more responsible roles on engagement teams and mentoring by more experienced engagement partners; - Consultation with specialists and reflecting on the advice received; and - Acting on feedback from a firm's system of quality control, or external quality assurance programs conducted by IFAC member bodies or regulators. - A32.
 IFAC member bodies are encouraged to develop guidance for engagement partners serving more complex audits to assist in planning appropriate CPD.
 Such guidance may direct serving engagement partners to consider aspects of their more complex engagements, including (a) the nature of the entity, (b) the complexity of managing the engagement, and (c) the accounting and auditing issues likely to be encountered.
-The following are examples of areas that may be relevant for a serving engagement partner to include in their CPD: - Specific regulations in respect of the industry before assuming responsibility for making judgments in an audit of historical financial information in that environment or industry.
-This experience needs to be long enough and intensive enough to permit(e.g., natural resources or financial services entity audits); - Corporate governance and listing requirements of public interest entities; - Oversight of teams conducting audits of entities with international operations and component auditors11 in several jurisdictions; and - More complex organizational structures and the interpersonal skills required to navigate them successfully. - A41.If engagement partners do not undertake appropriate CPD in respect of their more complexaudit professionalsengagements, the IFAC member body may refer the Requirements for themonitoring of CPD as set out in IES 7 Continuing Professional Development.
+The following are examples of areas that may be relevant for a serving engagement partner to include in their CPD: - Specific regulations in respect of the industry (e.g., natural resources or financial services entity audits); - Corporate governance and listing requirements of public interest entities; - Oversight of teams conducting audits of entities with international operations and component auditors in several jurisdictions; and - More complex organizational structures and the interpersonal skills required to navigate them successfully. - A33.
+If engagement partners do not undertake appropriate CPD in respect of their more complex audit engagements, the IFAC member body may refer the Requirements for the monitoring of CPD as set out in IES 7 Continuing Professional Development.

-11 "Component auditors" as defined in ISA 600, Special Considerations-Audits Of Group Financial Statements (Including The Work Of Component Auditors)
+&lt;sup>36 "Component auditors" as defined in ISA 600, Special Considerations-Audits Of Group Financial Statements (Including The Work Of Component Auditors)